AirshipCMS/Docs/Marketing/Layover.md

 ---

 ## Step 1.
-Create a CNAME Record for your subdomain that points to `airshipsubdomain.airshipcms.io`.
+Create a CNAME Record for your subdomain
-Create a CNAME Record where:
+Create a CNAME Record for your subdomain that points to `airshipsubdomain.airshipcms.io`, where:
 - `airshipsubdomain` is your actual Airship Site subdomain.
 - You can use `www` or some other subdomain that you want to point to your Airship Site subdomain.
 - Set the TTL to `600`, or as short as your DNS provider will allow. @jon?